michaelerule/LED_weaving/Project 4: Driver/Microcontroller firmware for Charlieplexed LED displays.md

 We'll do this by storing one bit for each directed pair of LED control lines.
 We'll pack this display memory into an array of 32-bit integers, so that if the LED between line $i$ and $j$ is on, then the $j^\text{th}$ bit of the $i^\text{th}$ column will be `1` (and `0` otherwise).
 This background on [bitwise manipulations](https://playground.arduino.cc/Code/BitMath/) in integers might be useful.

-Bit-packed representations save on memory, and (as we shall see in the next section) speed up IO operations, both important on microcontrollers with limited RAM and slow clocks.
+Bit-packed representations save memory, and speed up IO operations, both important on microcontrollers with limited RAM and slow clocks.
 Since I have 18 control lines, I use a 32-bit unsigned integer (`uint32_t` or `unsigned long` on the Arduino).
 If you have fewer control lines, e.g. $\le$16, you can save space by using `uint16_t` (`unsigned int` on Arduino), or `uint8_t` if $\le$8 lines.

 In the sketch below, we've modified the row/column scanning example